Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Experiments

 \subsubsection{Choice of $m$.}

 In this subsection, we explore how to choose the parameter $m$ in practice and aim to provide some other empirical insights.
 To this end, we conduct experiments using Test Problem~1 with a training dataset of size $n=10^4$.
 For each value of $m=10^1, 10^{1.25}, \ldots, 10^{3.75}, 10^4$, we train QRGMM and generate $K=10^5$ samples from the fitted model $\hat{Y}(\bx^*)$.
 We then compute the average KS statistic ($D_m$) between the empirical distribution of $\hat{Y}(\bx^*)$ and the true distribution of $Y(\bx^*)$ over 100 replications.
 As shown in Figure~\ref{fig:dvsm}, $\bar{D}_m$ decreases as $m$ increases, but the improvement saturates when $m$ exceeds approximately $\sqrt{n}=100$.
 This suggests that choosing $m$ proportional to $\sqrt{n}$ achieves a good balance between estimation accuracy and computational cost in practice.

-Moreover, the observed pattern may reflect the rate of convergence of the CDF of QRGMM with respect to both $m$ and $n$, driven by the interaction between estimation and interpolation errors that affects overall performance.
-A deeper understanding of this rate could inform more principled choices of $m$ in practice and warrants further theoretical investigation.